"

 Use the Job Posting to Develop your Cover Letter

-The job posting can yield valuable information to develop your cover letter and resume, such as keywords.
+The job posting can provide valuable information to develop your cover letter and resume, such as keywords.

-Here’s what a cover letter might look like for that posting.
-Take a look at the anatomy of the letter and pay attention to the ways in which the example specifically utilizes language from the posting itself:
+Here is what a cover letter might look like for the Shopify job posting.
+Review the structure of the letter and pay attention to the ways in which the example specifically utilizes language from the posting itself:

 1. Position: quickly identifies the name of the position